 Originally made of knotted silk threads, contemporary Turkish oya includes iğne oyaları (knotted needle lace), tığ oyaları (crochet), mekik oyaları (tatting), and boncuk oyaları (beading) made with rayon and other synthetics, cotton, and silk threads.
 Commonly, several techniques are used together, such as a base of knotted lace with bead-embellished crochet or tatted motifs.
 Of all the techniques in current use, needle-knotted lace is considered the most traditional.

 Two basic construction methods are used in needle-knotted oya: either the motifs are made from several flat pieces that are knotted together or they are made in a tubular form by working the knots in the round instead of flat.
 The same basic knot is used throughout; the forms vary according to the way in which the thread is looped and connected between knots.
-The knots can create either “square” loops or “triangle” loops—in the latter, a return thread bisects the loops (see the project that follows for additional information).
+The knots can create either “square” loops or “triangle” loops—in the latter, a return thread bisects the loops.
 Once these basic variations are mastered, colors and elements may be combined into fantastic flowers and creatures that are limited only by the needleworker’s imagination and patience.

 Needle-knotted lace is not unique to Turkey but spread along trade routes and is also found in Greece, Cyprus, Lebanon, Bulgaria, Armenia, Israel, and the historical Palestine region.
 Known variously as oya, Rodi lace, Smyrna stitch, bibilla or bebilla, kombo velonya, Nazareth lace, kene, chebka, or Armenian lace, it is used throughout the region to make doilies and other larger textiles in addition to edgings.
 In all cases, the lace is worked with needle and thread, developing row upon row of knots into intricate designs.
 Although a few basic shape elements are common to all regions, each culture has assembled them into its own traditional patterns; many of these represent aspects of the natural world, such as Mount Ararat, sunrise, carnations, honeysuckles, tulips (Anatolia is the source of the original tulips bred by the Dutch into modern tulip varieties), almonds, and chili peppers.
 Chili peppers have a special place in the Turkish language of flowers: Because a newly married woman was not allowed to speak without permission in her husband’s presence, she communicated the state of her marital relationship by the oya on her headscarf; chili peppers indicated the heat of anger toward her husband.